geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 #### ChapterID management

-A Firebase collection called ChapterZipMap will provide a default mapping of US postal (zip) codes to chapterIDs.
-This mapping initially defines each US county as a GGC Chapter.
+A Firebase collection called ChapterZipMap will provide a default mapping of US postal (i.e. zip) codes to chapterIDs.
+This mapping initially defines a one-to-one correspondence between US counties and GGC Chapters.

 Outside of the US, each (country code, postal code) pair will be its own Chapter.
-This is not optimal but it provides a way to make GGC immediately available to users outside the US without constructing a world-wide ChapterZipMap.
-We can restructure non-US chapters later.
+This is not optimal but it provides a way to make GGC immediately available to users outside the US without constructing a world-wide ChapterPostalCodeMap.
+We can add this later without any change to the data model.

-Unlike many other entity IDs, the complete set of chapterIDs is defined in advance in GGC.
+Unlike most other entity IDs, the complete set of chapterIDs is defined in advance in GGC.
 In other words, we can compute all of the chapterIDs on earth, and they do not depend upon the number of users or their behavior.
 In contrast, there is no *a priori* limit to the number of (say) Planting IDs.

 While chapterIDs are finite, they are not necessarily *fixed* in terms of their numbers and the geographic regions that they encompass.
 For US Chapters, we can change the set of chapters by changing the entries in the ChapterZipMap.
 For example, while our initial approach is to implement a one-to-one correspondence between US chapters and US counties, we could in future change the ChapterZipMap so that a single US county could have multiple Chapters, or multiple counties could be combined into a single Chapter, or some other approach.
 (Changing chapter geographic boundaries requires more than just changing the ChapterZipMap; the point here is that our representation does not lock us in to our initial definition for Chapters.)
 The only hard constraint is that each postal code is assigned to one and only one Chapter.